Dirt Farmer

-Dirt Farmer is an album by American musician Levon Helm, former drummer for the music group called The Band.
+Dirt Farmer is an album by American musician Levon Helm, former drummer and vocalist of The Band.
 The album was released on October 30, 2007, on Vanguard Records, and was Helm's first studio album since 1982.
 It was produced by guitarist Larry Campbell (who, like Helm, worked with Bob Dylan) and by Helm's daughter, Amy, both of whom also sing and perform on the album.
 It won the Grammy Award for Best Traditional Folk Album in February 2008.